datahq/dataflows/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/dataflows.svg)
 [![Gitter chat](https://badges.gitter.im/dataflows-chat/Lobby.png)](https://gitter.im/dataflows-chat/Lobby)

-DataFlows is a novel and intuitive way of building data processing flows.
+DataFlows is a simple and intuitive way of building data processing flows.

-- It's built for medium-data processing - data that fits on your hard drive, but is too big to load in Excel or as-is into Python, and not big enough to require spinning up a Hadoop cluster...
+- It's built for small-to-medium-data processing - data that fits on your hard drive, but is too big to load in Excel or as-is into Python, and not big enough to require spinning up a Hadoop cluster...
-- It's built upon the foundation of the Frictionless Data project - which means that all data prduced by these flows is easily reusable by others.
+- It's built upon the foundation of the Frictionless Data project - which means that all data produced by these flows is easily reusable by others.
+- It's a pattern not a heavy-weight framework: if you already have a bunch of download and extract scripts this will be a natural fit

+Read more in the [Features section below][#features].

 ## QuickStart